ChromexUnderscore/OriginsTweaks/README.md

 + Merlings can craft tridents.
 + Projectile and Melee attacks with Tridents deal more damage if the Merling is underwater.
 + Merlings can dash underwater while swimming on a cooldown.
-+ They can also summon a raincloud to keep them moist for some time.
++ They can also summon a raincloud to keep them hydrated for some time.

 </details>